mr-bt/manager.README/README.md

 ### Your Performance Reviews

-Here's what I'll be looking for in performance reviews and the model we should follow:
+Here's what I'll be looking for in performance reviews:

 - **Role Model:** Live the company culture and values.
 Your behaviour should inspire others.